 - 1. Residents are not members of the medical staff.
-The clinical and medico_legal responsibility for their patient care activities rests with their supervisors, who are attending level members of the Active and Courtesy medical staff.
+The clinical and medico-legal responsibility for their patient care activities rests with their supervisors, who are attending level members of the Active and Courtesy medical staff.
 The routine credentialing processes for medical staff membership permits monitoring of the quality of care provided.
 The same standards of quality apply as when the supervising attending member of the medical staff is the sole provider.
-The close involvement of the responsible attending psychiatrist is documented in the patients' medical records by written entries, co_signatures on key documents, treatment plans, discharge forms, diagnosis forms, etc. - 2.
-In the PGY 1 year, residents on the SFGH-ZSFG Inpatient Psychiatric Units meet at least daily with their on-ward supervisor, who interviews patients with them and directly supervises their work.
+The close involvement of the responsible attending psychiatrist is documented in the patients' medical records by written entries, co-signatures on key documents, treatment plans, discharge forms, diagnosis forms, etc. - 2.
+In the PGY 1 year, residents on the ZSFG Inpatient Psychiatric Units meet at least daily with their on-ward supervisor, who interviews patients with them and directly supervises their work.
 The on-ward supervisor will also read and make notes in the patient's medical chart.
 The residents also meet once a week with their off-ward supervisor.
 (As for evaluation, each of these supervisors is responsible for ongoing feedback as well as a written evaluation at the end of each three-month rotation, which is discussed with the resident.
 It is the responsibility of the supervisor to provide written evaluations within the deadlines set by the Residency Training Program Office.) - 3.
 In the PGY 1 year, residents rotating on the Psychiatric Emergency Service (PES) are supervised by the PES faculty attending psychiatrist, who interviews patients with them and directly supervises their work.
 The supervisor will also read and make notes in the patient's medical chart. - 4.
 Residents rotating on the Psychiatric Consultation Liaison Service are supervised by an Attending Psychiatrist in several ways.
 The Attending Psychiatrist is accessible by pager throughout the work week to review urgent and emergent clinical issues.
 The resident attends daily general service and team rounds that provide settings for further clinical review.
-A weekly Case Conference provides a forum for the residents to intensively
+A weekly Case Conference provides a forum for the residents to intensively review their clinical care of a patient.
+Finally, each resident meets weekly with their service supervisor to review challenging or problematic clinical issues

-- review their clinical care of a patient.
-Finally, each resident meets weekly with their service supervisor to review challenging or problematic clinical issues - 5.
-Advanced UCSF residents working on other services in the Department of Psychiatry are supervised by faculty attending psychiatrists and psychologists assigned to the service.
+- Advanced UCSF residents working on other services in the Department of Psychiatry are supervised by faculty attending psychiatrists and psychologists assigned to the service.
 The faculty attendings are responsible for the clinical care provided by the residents. - 6.
 After hours, weekends, and holidays, on-call residents in-house are supervised by the faculty backup attending psychiatrist who is available by pager and able to come to the hospital if clinically indicated.
-Residents are strongly encouraged to call the faculty back-up for any clinical or administrative question, and are required to call for the following in the following circumstances: new admissions to the Jail Psychiatric Unit, unexpected patient discharges from inpatient psychiatry, new consult requests TO nonpsychiatric services, new consultation requests FROM non-psychiatric services, any significant changes in medical condition or treatment plan for current psychiatric inpatients, AWOL of a patient on an involuntary psychiatric hold, assault occurring on an inpatient psychiatry unit, administration of involuntary emergency medications, initiation of seclusion or restraint, and any difficult to resolve staff conflicts or system issues.
-The faculty attending psychiatrist is responsible for all clinical services provided by the oncall resident.
+Residents are strongly encouraged to call the faculty back-up for any clinical or administrative question, and are required to call for the following: new admissions to the Jail Psychiatric Unit, unexpected patient discharges from inpatient psychiatry, new consult requests TO non-psychiatric services, new consultation requests FROM non-psychiatric services, any significant changes in medical condition or treatment plan for current psychiatric inpatients, AWOL of a patient on an involuntary psychiatric hold, assault occurring on an inpatient psychiatry unit, administration of involuntary emergency medications, initiation of seclusion or restraint, and any difficult to resolve staff conflicts or system issues.
+The faculty attending psychiatrist is responsible for all clinical services provided by the on-call resident.
 In addition, licensed psychiatrists in the Psychiatric Emergency Service are available to the on-call resident for face-to-face consultation. - 7.
 The Site Director meets with each of the PGY 1 residents to review their evaluation and progress in the program midway during their six month rotations.
-The evaluations and summary of the meetings are then placed in their permanent file. - 7.
-At the end of the second and third year of residency, a Review Committee is convened that reviews all the residents' evaluations and composes a summary evaluation.
-A representative from the committee meets with the residents to discuss the evaluation, and a copy is placed in the residents' permanent file.
+The evaluations and summary of the meetings are then placed in their permanent file.